 Here are some templates you can check out right now:

 Sign up for a plan to get started.

 Frequently asked questions about freelance proposals

-If you’re working with the client directly, you can typically send them a PDF document with all of the sections we went through in this article.
+If you’re working with the client directly, you can typically send a PDF document with all of the sections we went through in this article.

 There are no strict rules when it comes to proposal length.
 However, it will do you good to keep it as brief as possible — under fifteen pages should be fine.

 Upwork is one of the more competitive freelancing platforms.
-To land a job there, Upwork recommends focusing on the client needs and highlighting exactly how your specific expertise can help solve their problems.
+To land a job there, Upwork recommends focusing on the client’s needs and highlighting exactly how your specific expertise can help solve their problems.